The Cardinals and Red Sox have too many nice things to say about each other. Doesn’t this series deserve some controversy?

 Christopher L. Gasper

 Sidelined since Sept.
-4 with a foot injury, Craig will be on the Cardinals roster and likely serve as the DH at Fenway.
+4 with a foot injury, Allen Craig will be on the Cardinals roster.
+He’ll likely serve as the DH at Fenway and return to first base in games at Busch Stadium.

 It would have been reasonable for the Cardinals to give hard-throwing youngster Michael Wacha the Game 1 start, but they wanted Wainwright’s experience.